KOBENDigital/Kompair/README.md

 In order to protect the internals of your Umbraco instances, Koben.Kompair uses configuration values to determine what authentication method to use and perform the authentication operations.

-Out of the box, Koben.Kompair will default to the highest Authentication mode which is Certificate base authentication.
+Out of the box, Koben.Kompair will default to the Api Key Authentication mode with default ClientId and ClientSecret config values.
+While the original plan was to default to highest security, this meant that adding Kompair to a project and spinning it up without touching the web config was impossible.
+In order to make this project easier to explore, we now default to Api Key auth.
 Koben.Kompair also provides 2 AppSettings for users to use when working with custom routes or App_Plugins locations.

 - Kompair.ApiKey.ClientsConfigPath